 Phone: 518-548-5441

 Email: watersewer@villageofspeculator.com

-B. It is understood that certain seasonal buildings within the Speculator Water District are not wintered to protect the water meter and accessories from freezing.
+It is understood that certain seasonal buildings within the Speculator Water District are not wintered to protect the water meter and accessories from freezing.
 They may also have insufficient space for required plumbing fixtures as before listed in this law.
 Therefore, in lieu of providing continual heat for the water meter and accessories, or in lieu of major reconstruction to provide plumbing space for the seasonal dwelling, the customer shall have the following options.

-1. Temporary removal of meter and water service - The customer can request that the Water Department remove the individual meter from the dwelling for the winter, which is considered the cold weather season, and the water service be turned off at the curb stop at that time.
-Said period shall not exceed seven months.
-The customer must make application with the Village Clerk in order to allow twenty-four (24) hours notice and so that the operation occurs during regular business hours for the Water Department to shut off the water at the curb and to remove the meter.
-A fee to be determined by the Village Board of Trustees must be paid to the Village Clerk at the time of application.
+Temporary removal of meter and water service - The customer can request that the Water Department remove the individual meter from the dwelling for the winter, which is considered the cold weather season, and the water service be turned off at the curb stop at that time.
+The customer must make application with the Village Clerk in order to allow forty-eight ( 48) hours’ notice and so that the operation occurs during regular business hours for the Water Department to shut off the water at the curb and to remove the meter.
+A service fee to be determined by the market rate or the Village Board of Trustees must be paid to the Village Clerk at the time of next quarterly billing.
 Said fee is for turn off and turn on of water service and disconnect and reconnect or the water meter.

-2. Temporary removal of meter with continued water service - the part time use of water during the winter season shall be permitted providing that the customer complies with the following:
+Temporary removal of meter with continued water service - the part time use of water during the winter season shall be permitted providing that the customer complies with the following:

-a. completes an application for water meter removal as in Section IX, Part B, Section 1.
+completes an application for water meter removal as in Section IX, Part B, Section 1.

-b. a straight tall piece pipe will be installed in place of the meter at the time of meter removal, in which case the water will be turned on after meter removal at the curb stop by the Water Department.
+a temporary meter will be installed in place of the meter at the time of meter removal, in which case the water will be turned on after meter removal at the curb stop by the Water Department.
 The water can then be turned on and off at the curb stop by request for turn on/off service described previously in this law.
 The customer can turn his/her own water on or off for start up or draining purposes providing that they have their own in-line curb stop or other type of shut off in their lateral line.
 At no time is the customer to operate the curb stop owned by the municipality.
-If a straight tall piece pipe is installed to allow intermittent water use, an established rate based upon the annual water rate will be charged, in addition to the meter removal fee.
+If a temporary meter is installed to allow intermittent water use, an established rate based upon the annual water rate will be charged, in addition to the meter removal fee.
 This same fixed rate is to be paid at the time of the meter removal application.

-3. In-ground Meter Pit Setter - The owner shall have the option to purchase an in-ground meter pit setter, pipe, fittings, and accessories.
+In-ground Meter Pit - The property owner shall have the option to purchase an in-ground meter pit setter, pipe, fittings, and accessories.
+New construction requires placement of an in-ground meter pit.
 These units must meet Water Department specifications.
 The unit assembly, along with parts and accessories must be ordered and shipped to either the owner or his/her agent.
 Prior to exercising the aforesaid option, an application must be completed and returned to the Village Clerk's office.

-a.
-Capital Project - Special Conditions - The Capital Water Project has made provisions on certain long lateral lines for in-ground meters and pit setters.
-This will place the meter in an in-ground vessel at or near the curb stop, with outside meter reading components.
-A specific number of these units have been planned to be included within the capital project.
-The owner desiring an in-ground meter pit setter for convenience or financial reasons may do so by application at the Village Clerk's Office.

-SECTION XIV.
+SECTION XIII.
 METER BILLS